thainehassumpcao/u-net-reproduction/README.md

 * **Ipython jupyter notebook**: code with an overview of the U-net as described in the original article and the steps taken to reproduce some of the article's results.
 * **Reproducibility folder**: data needed for the notebook to be run
    * U-Net/Data Set: datasets used in the article's experiments (obtained by registering to the [EM segmentation challenge](http://brainiac2.mit.edu/isbi_challenge/) and downloaded from the [ISBI cell tracking challenge](http://celltrackingchallenge.net/) website)
-   * U-Net/Trained models: pre-trained models, used to generate some graphs
+   * U-Net/Trained models: location to be stored trained models

 [1] Ronneberger, O., Fischer, P., & Brox, T. (2015, October).
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical image computing and computer-assisted intervention (pp. 234-241).
 Springer, Cham.